illusiaDecafish/bootselBoot/README.md

 $ sudo ./bootselBoot b
 ```

-Then you can see the LED on the board stopping and off and you can find a device file of the flash storage.
+Then you can see the LED on the board turning off and find a device file of the flash storage.

 ```
 $  ls /dev/sd*